-Objective 1: Ensure Councils Emergency Animal Welfare Plan (EAWP) is updated and represents current knowledge contingencies and represents best practice.
+Objective 18: Ensure Council's Emergency Animal Welfare Plan (EAWP) is updated and represents current knowledge contingencies and est practice.

-Activity When Evaluation Review the EAWP plan December 2022 Plan reviewed in consultation with key stakeholders including animal welfare agencies.
-Review the cost effectiveness of outsourcing pound services and exploring the feasibility of bringing the service 'in-house' on either a local or regional basis.
+Activity When Evaluation Review the EAWP plan.
+December 2022 Plan reviewed in consultation with key stakeholders including animal welfare agencies.
+Review the cost effectiveness of outsourcing pound services and explore the feasibility of bringing the service 'in-house' on either a local or regional basis.
 December 2023 Feasibility report prepared and considered.